run-ai/docs/docs/admin/researcher-setup/cli-install.md

 ```

-## Troubleshooting the CLI Installation
+## Troubleshoot the CLI Installation

 See [Troubleshooting a CLI installation](cli-troubleshooting.md)